22nd April 2020

 At Crescent Lodge Dental Practice, even the most nervous patients can be cared for in comfortable surroundings, so you’re in safe hands.
 We also have a skilled, dedicated team of dentists and other dental professionals at our Clapham Common dental practice, who will ensure your treatment is of the highest quality.

 Sugar is the bane of many a dentist – but making such a small cut to the amount you have can make such a big difference to your teeth, and because over time, we’ve seen many patients whose teeth are affected by decay that’s linked to their sugar intake.
 If you’re finding it hard to cut down or feel like you have already cut down enough, take a second look – put one less sugar in your tea, for example, or cut out the sugary gum.
 As you might have guessed (or read), dental implants can be just as affected by plaque as your natural teeth.

 It’s really important to regularly check your tooth implants, and the rest of your teeth, yourself.
 Nobody knows the shape and condition of your smile better than you – after all, you see it every day!
 If you do notice any issues, such as sensitivity, bleeding, loose teeth or anything else, it’s worth booking in for an appointment with our dentists at our Clapham Common dental practice – even if you’ve recently had one.
 Many dental problems have a better outcome if identified and treated early.

 We’ve come to the end of our post series on caring for your dental implants, but the help and advice don’t stop there.
-View Part 1 to find out some other tips, and of course, contact our friendly team of dentists here at our Clapham Common dental practice for an appointment – even if you’re interested in treatment other than tooth implants!
+View Part 1 to find out some other tips, and of course, contact our friendly team of dentists here at our Clapham Common dental practice or simply book online for an appointment – even if you’re interested in treatment other than tooth implants!

 More Dental Implant posts here